mikaelmedina/Polybar-Spotify/README.md

 Then add the module to the bar like you would any other module, i.e.: `modules-left = polybar-spotify`.

 Everything in the script that needs to be changed has been capitalized.
-The path to "debug info" and "last error" are not needed, and the corresponding `echo` commands can be deleted, as these are for debugging purposes.
+The path to "debug info" and "last error" are not needed, and the corresponding `echo` commands (line 11 and 29) can be deleted, as these are for debugging purposes.

 Flow to get the script up and running:
 1. Register a Spotify app [here](https://developer.spotify.com/).
 Get the client_id and client_secret.